JACoW-org/docs/docs/General/submission.md

       After saving the multiple affiliations will be displayed for this author:![](img/author_multiple_affiliations.png)

-    * if you cannot find the right person in the Central Repository, please follow the directions in the [Creating JACoW profiles for new authors](#creating-jacow-profiles-for-new-authors) section below, then do the search again and select the newly created profile
+    * if you cannot find the right person in the *JACoW Indico*, please follow the directions in the [Creating Indico JACoW profiles for new authors](#creating-indico-jacow-profiles-for-new-authors) section below.

 ---